heyday/silverstripe-xhprof/README.md

 ##Unit Testing

-If you have `phpunit` installed you can run `heyday-xhprof`'s unit tests to see if everything is functionality correctly.
+If you have `phpunit` installed you can run `heyday-xhprof`'s unit tests to see if everything is functioning correctly.

 ###Running the unit tests